uptonking/note4yaoo/lib-collab-crdt-examples.md

     - [Doc: Is Fluid OT or CRDT?_202201](https://github.com/microsoft/FluidFramework/issues/8920)
     - The service part of Fluid is OT/CRDT agnostic and possibly of interest to CRDT developers looking for a managed backend solution.
     - Some of the built-in Fluid DDS implementations may be of general interest to CRDT researchers.
+  - The Fluid Framework requires a Fluid service to sync data between clients.
+    - The role of the server is very simple: it orders operations and broadcasts them to all clients.
+    - It’s also responsible for saving operations to persistent data storage
   - What kind of support is there for real-time editing of text?
     - This is the scenario that Fluid was first designed to support.
     - Consequently, the Fluid Framework is an ideal foundation for rich text editors that support simultaneous editing by multiple clients.